 Resistor divider R14 and R29 along with current sense resistor R5, devise the peak-limit comparator of the UCC38500 and are used to protect the boost switch Q3 from excessive currents.
 Proper preparation of this comparator requires that it not interfere with the boost converter's power limit or the forward converter's pulse-by-pulse current limiting.
 For this design example the forward converter is selected to go into pulse-by-pulse current limiting at approximately 130% of maximum output power.
-The power limit for the boost converter is set at 140% of the maximum output power.
+The power limit of the boost converter is selected to a selected to engage at 140% of the maximum output power.
 The peak current limit for the boost stage was selected to engage at 150% of the maximum output power to ensure circuit stability.